 Fact.
 You may be able to improve OSA by making some changes in your life.
 If you're overweight, talk to your doctor about starting a weight loss program.
 Shedding even a small percentage of body weight can improve symptoms.
 If you smoke, ask your doctor about products that can help you quit.

 Lying On Your Side Can Help

 Fact.
-If you sleep on your back, gravity can pull tissues in your throat down, where they're more likely to block your airway.
+If you sleep on your back, gravity can pull tissues in the throat down, where they're more likely to block the airway.
 Sleeping on your side instead may help open the throat.
 There are special pillows to help keep you on your side.
 Some people even use shirts with tennis balls sewn to the back.